How Heroku Works

 The final section ties all the definitions together, providing a deploy-time and runtime-view of Heroku.

-An application is a collection of source code written in one of these languages, perhaps a framework, and some dependency description that instructs a build system as to which additional dependencies are needed in order to build and run the application.
+An app is a collection of source code written in one of these languages, perhaps a framework, and some dependency description that instructs a build system as to which additional dependencies are needed in order to build and run the application.

 Dependency mechanisms vary across languages: in Ruby you use a Gemfile